Santorini - City Guide for Freerunners

 HOW TO GET AROUND

 There are buses connecting all the main islands bigger towns, but I’ve never used them.
 Why?
-Because Quads!
+Because of Quads!

 Quads are the most effortless transport on the island.
 You can easily grab a friend, stow your bags in the back and whizz around the coastline.
 Scooters are also available, but once you go off-road the four-wheelers win!